 We have all been more isolated than ever before.
 We have been facing higher stress, anxiety and mental health and well-being challenges.
 As we begin moving back to an in-person work setting, these health challenges will not simply disappear.
-So as this transition occurs from our at-home offices back to the work office, employers must consider how they can make returning to work easier and safer for employees.
+So while this transition occurs, employers must consider how they can make returning to work easier and safer for employees.

 What can be done as your workforce transitions out of quarantine and back into the work environment?

 And how can you prioritize your employee health?